 This summary covers an entire list of very busy airports in Oceania that you will read in this blog:

 Now we will cover 10 of Oceania’s busiest airports in terms of their passenger capacity.
 We will tell you how many passengers prefer using these Oceania airports every year.
-We will also focus on the size of these airports that let them handle immense traffic.
+We will also focus on the size of these airports which lets them handle immense traffic.
 Apart from these two features, we will also discuss the location of these airports along with their IATA codes.

 Known by the SYD Airport code, Sydney Airport is an international airport in Australia.
 It is located 8 kilometers to the south of Sydney’s central business district.
 This airport is recorded as the busiest airport in Australia and Oceania because of its popularity.
 This is due to the fact that around 41.8 million travelers fly from this airport every year.

 If we discuss the size and terminals of it, SYD Airport covers a significant space of 2,54,000 square feet.
-Additionally, there are 3 terminals and runways at this airport for the easy access of its flyers.
-Due to all of these reasons, SYD Airport attracts many tourists all around the world.
+Additionally, there are 3 terminals and runways at this airport for easy access to its flyers.
+Due to all of these reasons, SYD Airport attracts many tourists from all around the world.

 BNE Airport holds a second rank on our list of busiest airports in Oceania because of its size.
 It has a length of 2,700 acres, which holds up to 23.2 million passengers each year.